-The Kalyazin Bell Tower is a Neoclassical campanile rising to a height of 74.5 metres (244 ft) over the waters of the Uglich Reservoir on the Volga River opposite the old town of Kalyazin, in Tver Oblast, northwestern Russia.
-The steepled belfry was built in 1796—1800 as part of the Monastery of St. Nicholas, with a pentacupolar katholikon dating from 1694.
-Of its 12 bells, the largest weighed some 1038 poods (17,000kg).
+The Kalyazin Bell Tower, also known as the Flooded Bellfry, is a Neoclassical campanile or as the English equivalent would be a bell tower that rises to a height of 74.5 m (244 ft) over the waters of the Uglich Reservoir on the Volga River opposite the old town of Kalyazin, in the eastern part of the Tver Oblast, within the northwestern part of the Russian Federation.

 Originally constructed between 1796 and 1800, the steepled belfry was an integral component of the now-vanished Monastery of St. Nicholas, and adjacent to it was built a pentacupolar katholikon dating back to 1694, housing an ensemble of 12 bells, with the largest among them weighing an astonishing 17,000 kg.

 In contemporary times, a significant number of individuals embark on journeys along the Volga River in Russia, and upon reaching the quaint town of Kalyazin, a perplexing sight emerges amidst the expanse of an artificial lake.
 Commissioned in 1895 to commemorate the coronation of Nicholas II of Russia, the bell tower’s history intersects with the 1940s when the Communist government, under Joseph Stalin’s directive, undertook ambitious plans to render the turbulent river navigable throughout the year.